Evans Landscaping officials convicted of wire fraud

 Jordan performed little work for Ergon and had little, if any, actual control over Ergon’s management, finances and operations.
 He was not permitted to make certain decisions or take certain actions without Evans’ approval, Attorney Benjamin Glassman said.

-Maurice Patterson, former CFO of Evans Landscaping, and Michael Moeller, former manager at Evans Landscaping conspired with others between 2008 and 2014 to create the fake company, according court documents.
+Maurice Patterson, former CFO of Evans Landscaping, conspired with others between 2008 and 2014 to create the fake company, according court documents.

-The company and both men were convicted of two counts of conspiracy to commit wire fraud and three counts of wire fraud.
+The company and Patterson were convicted of two counts of conspiracy to commit wire fraud and three counts of wire fraud.
 They were also convicted of one count of misprision of a felony.

-Jordan, Patterson, John Dietrich (former CFO of Evans Landscaping) and Moeller pleaded guilty in relation to this case.
+Another former manager at Evans, Michael Moeller, agreed to be charged with one count of conspiracy and pleaded guilty under a plea agreement with the government to that conspiracy.
+Moeller has not yet been convicted of that conspiracy.

+Moeller and the government agreed on the record in court that he did not conspire with anyone to create Ergon and only became aware that Ergon was not being operated as a valid Minority Business Enterprise long after its creation.

 Copyright 2018 WXIX.
 All rights reserved.